 Other local names besides the timber and canebrake rattlesnake include the black rattlesnake, American viper, banded rattlesnake, and eastern rattlesnake.
 But whatever they’re called, this species is highly venomous and can deliver a bite worthy of an expensive hospital trip.
 This article will cover some interesting facts about the identification, habitat, diet, and distribution of the timber rattlesnake.

 - The timber rattlesnake’s reproductive season takes place from spring to late summer.
-Males compete for potential mates by doing a courtship dance in which it slides up to the female, rubs his body against her, and curls his tail up underneath her.
+Males compete for potential mates by doing a courtship dance in which he slides up to the female, rubs his body against hers, and curls his tail up underneath her.
 Females tend to reproduce every two or three years.
 She can produce up to 20 baby rattlesnakes in a single clutch.